Rules of Engagement season 5

 The fifth season of the American television comedy series Rules of Engagement premiered on September 20, 2010.
-It consisted of 24 episodes, each running approximately 22 minutes in length, marking the first and only time that the program received a full-season order.
+It consisted of 24 episodes, each running approximately 22 minutes in length.
+The fifth season of Rules of Engagement is the only season to receive a full-season order.
 CBS initially broadcast the fifth season on Mondays at 8:30 pm ET in the United States between How I Met Your Mother and Two and a Half Men.
 In February, the show moved to 8:30 ET on Thursdays, following The Big Bang Theory.